 Am I addicted to gambling?

 Do you always leave the betting shop desperate for more?
 Are you gambling more money than you can afford?
-Sounds like you might be addicted to gambling.
+If you haven’t asked yourself, ‘am I addicted to gambling?’, perhaps you should.

 Not all gambling gets out of hand – it can be (and often is) a fun pastime that you choose to take part in when the mood takes you.
-Stick to the following ‘rules’ and you should be able to keep it in perspective:
+Stick to the following ‘rules’ and you should be able to keep yourself from becoming addicted to gambling:

 - Be aware of age restrictions: jackpot machines and higher pay-out cash machines are restricted to over-18s.
 It is also illegal for under-18s to bet in a shop, gamble in a casino or play bingo in a bingo club.
 Pools, lottery and scratch cards are restricted to those aged 16 and over.